rail-berkeley/softlearning/README.md

 This implementation uses Tensorflow.
 For a PyTorch implementation of soft actor-critic, take a look at [rlkit](https://github.com/vitchyr/rlkit) by [Vitchyr Pong](https://github.com/vitchyr).

-See the [DIAYN documentation](./DIAYN.md) for using SAC for learning diverse skills.

 # Getting Started

 Soft Reinforcement Learning can be run either locally or through Docker.